Skip to main content

 In order to display inline previews for a folder on a Remote Server Mount, the Files.com platform must access the contents of the file in order to be able to display it.
 To save resources, Files.com uses an intelligent caching strategy, which prevents extraneous transfers for repeated viewing of a file that has not changed.

 Viewing an inline preview is not considered a download by your site, and will not result in a download action logged, nor will it trigger any type of notification, automation or notification.
 However, the remote server may record the activity as a download, and it cannot distinguish between a transfer for creating previews or a transfer that is fetching the file.
-If the remote server automatically deletes files as soon as they are downloaded, consider using a Remote Server Sync to copy the files to a folder that is not mounted, so that if your users preview files, it won't trigger an auto-deletion on the source system.
+If the remote server automatically deletes files as soon as they are downloaded, consider using a Sync to copy the files to a folder that is not mounted, so that if your users preview files, it won't trigger an auto-deletion on the source system.

 File History and Notifications